nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

   - Replace `initctl` for `supervisorctl` in `xroad_restore.sh` for starting and stopping the services.
   - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.

-Note (1): The installation using the setup script will only be available for linux systems, in case of Windows or Mac we should install it using the [dockerhub image](#262-installation-using-dockerhub-image).
+Note (1): The installation using the setup script will only be available for Linux systems.
+In case you are using Windows or Mac, you should use the [dockerhub image](#262-installation-using-dockerhub-image).

 #### 2.6.1.1 Security Server Sidecar Slim
+The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.
 To install the Security Server Sidecar slim, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/Dockerfile`.
-The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.
 To install the Security Server Sidecar slim with Finnish settings, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/fi/Dockerfile`

 #### 2.6.1.2 Finnish settings
   To install the Security Server Sidecar in a local development environment with Finnish settings, modify the image build in the `setup_security_server_sidecar.sh` changing the path "sidecar/Dockerfile" to "sidecar/fi/Dockerfile"

 ### 2.6.2 Installation using Dockerhub image
-First, create a Docker network to allow communication between containers, we can run the Docker command:
+Create a Docker network to allow communication between containers.
+To do this, run the Docker command:
 ```
 docker network inspect xroad-network >/dev/null 2>&1 || docker network create -d bridge xroad-network
 ```
-To install the Security Server Sidecar in a local development environment, we can run the Docker command (**reference data: 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11**):
+To install the Security Server Sidecar in a local development environment, run the Docker command (**reference data: 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11**):
 ```
 docker run --detach -p <ui port>:4000 -p <http port>:80 -p 5588:5588 --network xroad-network -e XROAD_TOKEN_PIN=<token pin> -e XROAD_ADMIN_USER=<admin user> -e XROAD_ADMIN_PASSWORD=<admin password> (-e XROAD_DB_HOST=<database host> -e XROAD_DB_PORT=<database port> -e XROAD_DB_PWD=<xroad db password> -e XROAD_LOG_LEVEL=<xroad log level> -e XROAD_CONF_DATABASE_NAME=<database name>) --name <container name> niis/xroad-security-server-sidecar:<image tag>
 ```

 ## 2.7 External database
 It is possible to configure the Security Server Sidecar to use a remote database, instead of the default locally installed one.
 To do that, you need to provide the remote database server hostname and port number as arguments when running the 'setup_security_server_sidecar.sh' script in the order described below.

-Before running the script, you must also set the environment variable:
+1. Before running the script, you must also set the environment variable:
 ```
   XROAD_DB_PASSWORD
 ```